infinite-system/mysql-closure-table/README.md

 Report any issues and bugs to ekalashnikov@gmail.com

-To purchase email me at ekalashnikov@gmail.com
+To purchase this SQL script email me at ekalashnikov@gmail.com